Jivan052/Auth_fetch/README.md

 # one-time setup per app: register your app with the provider to get these
 export SALESFORCE_CLIENT_ID=...
 export SALESFORCE_CLIENT_SECRET=...
+# will adding others later once salesforce is tested

 python oauth_app.py
 ```